Top Oz Tours offers a great range of New Zealand tours and experiences. You can browse the options here.

 Browse our range of New Zealand tours and experiences here.

 Do you have any suggestions to add to our list of amazing Christchurch road trips?
 We would love to hear from you.
-Please leave a comment below.
+Join the conversation on our Facebook page.

 Cover image: Tourism New Zealand/Graeme Murray.
 Additional images: Bigstock